On 2/7/20 we played A Hard Day's Night and Help! albums

 From the word "Go!" pieces and commitments started falling into place and on September 22, 2017 the band, now named The Moondogs, played the Rubber Soul album to a decent (for first-timer standards) crowd at the Brooklyn Arts Center in downtown Wilmington, raising $14,350 for the Coastal Carolina chapter of JDRF.

 In year two, the Moondogs tackled the daunting, double White Album to coincide with the 50th anniversary remix release.
 Originally set for September 27, 2018, the concert had to be postponed when Hurricane Florence smashed into the city on September 14th.
 After being rescheduled for February 1, 2019 they played to a capacity crowd and raised $19,000 for research.

-Not wanting to dilute their efforts by launching a fund drive twice in one year, fab4JDRF decided it would be better to skip doing another show in September and officially pushed the event to February of each year.
-The third annual concert, DOUBLE FEATURE, is set for February 7, 2020 where the band will perform selections from both A Hard Day's Night and HELP! albums.
-You will not want to miss this show!
+Not wanting to dilute their efforts by launching a fund drive twice in one year, fab4JDRF decided it would be better to skip doing another show in September and officially pushed the event to the first Friday in February of each year.
+The third annual concert, DOUBLE FEATURE, held on February 7, 2020 was sold out and the band played both A Hard Day's Night and HELP! albums and raised $28,650 for JDRF.